OLibutzki/xtext.tools/README.md

 # Xtext Tools

+Feel free to add issues in order to improve the tool.

 ## Node Model Outline

 The node model outline provides a view to investigate the node model of your Xtext based model file.